Europe - Warsaw

 For a comprehensive review of the Europe market, click below:

 Warsaw, with its Old Town on the UNESCO World Heritage List, is the capital city of Poland.
+Having a population of more than 1.7 million (2022), the capital city spans an area of 517 km².
 As the economic centre of Poland, the city is home to many national and international companies.
 Its economy is driven by a strong tertiary sector with key areas including retail and trade, business, transport, education and banking.

 Warsaw is well connected to two airports and has direct railway and highway links to all major cities in Poland.
-Warsaw Chopin Airport is the largest airport in Poland, handling almost 50.0% of the country’s air passenger traffic (a record 18.8 million passengers in 2019, a 6.0% increase on the previous year).
-Warsaw Chopin Airport is the busiest airport in the newer EU member states and has become a major hub in Eastern Europe.
-In 2017, the government adopted a resolution outlining its €8 billion plans for a new airport, Solidarity Transport Hub, which will integrate air, rail and road transport around 40 km from Warsaw.
-Construction is yet to start as at the time of writing in March 2022, and the planned opening is set for 2027.
+Warsaw Chopin Airport is the largest airport in Poland, handling almost 50% of the country’s air passenger traffic (a record 18.8 million passengers in 2019, a 6% increase on the previous year).
+Warsaw Chopin Airport is the busiest airport of the newer EU member states and has become a major hub in Eastern Europe.
+In 2017, the government adopted a resolution outlining its €8 billion plans for a new airport, Solidarity Transport Hub, which will integrate air, rail and road transport, around 40 km from Warsaw.
+Construction is expected to begin by the end of 2023, and the planned opening is set for 2027.
 During the first stage, the airport is expected to handle 45 million passengers a year, with its target capacity being 100 million passengers a year.

-Warsaw has the seasonality of a typical business-demand driven destination, with the peaks in April, May, September and October, while the summer and winter months are quieter.
-Over the last decade, occupancy for this market has increased from the high 60s to mid-to-high 70s.
-Increased demand has however failed to result in increased rates, which have stagnated over this period (if considered in euro terms).
-The currency fluctuations of the Polish zloty have played into this dynamic.
-The most important source market for Warsaw is the domestic market, constituting close to 65.0% of the overall arrivals in 2019.
-Other main international markets are the USA, the UK and Germany.
-Following the 2020 contraction in hotel trading, in the second part of 2021 Warsaw experienced a good pick up in volume on the account of robust domestic demand, however, the marketwide average rate remained slightly below the 2020 levels.
+Warsaw has the seasonality of a typical business-demand-driven destination, with the peaks in April, May, September and October, whilst the summer and winter months are quieter.
+In the decade leading up to the pandemic, occupancy for this market increased from the high 60s to mid-to-high 70s.
+However, increased demand failed to result in increased rates, which stagnated over this period (in euro terms).
+The currency fluctuations of the Polish zloty played into this dynamic.
+The most important source market for Warsaw is the domestic market, constituting close to 65% of overall arrivals in 2019.
+The main international markets are the USA, the UK and Germany.
+Following the contraction in hotel trading in 2020, the second part of 2021 saw Warsaw experience a good pick-up in volume owing to robust domestic demand; this trend continued into 2022, owing also to the large numbers of refugees being hosted across multiple hotels.
+Additionally, hotels are busy with NGOs, diplomats, military personnel in training missions and other Ukraine-war-related sources of demand, which helped occupancy to recover to 2019 figures.

-In terms of new supply, Warsaw is expecting to see some 5,000 new rooms enter the market by the end of 2025 (a 24.0% increase), with around 60.0% of those being in the midscale and upper-midscale class.
-Some notable new hotel openings include the 94-room Autograph Collection Warsaw Miodowa (June 2022), the 200-room MOXY Wilanowska Warsaw (February 2023), the 448-room Royal Tulip Warsaw (May 2023), and the 264-room AC Hotels by Marriott Warsaw Reduta Poland (July 2024).
+In terms of new supply, Warsaw is expecting to see some 4,500 new rooms enter the market by the end of 2026, more than half of which will be in the midscale and upper-midscale categories.
+Notable new hotel openings include the 264-room AC Hotels by Marriott Warsaw Reduta Poland (July 2024), the 200-room MOXY Wilanowska Warsaw (February 2025), the 103-room Tribute Portfolio (March 2025), and the 168-room Canopy by Hilton (January 2026).
 In terms of investment, two hotels transacted in 2021, with a volume of around €35 million.
+We are not aware of any hotel transactions in 2022.

 Change In Value For Market: (€Euro)